 Another way to say it is that medical error has been criminalized.
 “Criminalization” occurs when there is an unchecked expansion of the law by over-aggressive law enforcement.
 Be aware whenever the DEA is using a civil standard of care expert to reach a conclusion about criminality – the DEA is likely criminalizing medical error.

 Correctly understood, the phrase, “legitimate medical purpose,” is rooted in agency rule (see 21 C.F.R. § 1306.04), and this phrase does have a role in administrative (civil) and criminal proceedings.
-It is important to know, however, that the statutory crime is to “knowingly or intentionally” distribute or dispense a controlled substance unless “authorized” by the Controlled Substances Act (CSA).
+It is important to know, however, that the statutory crime of drug diversion is to “knowingly or intentionally” distribute or dispense a controlled substance unless “authorized” by the Controlled Substances Act (CSA).
 See, 21 U.S.C. § 841(a).
 Authorization is obtained by “registering” with the Attorney General.
 See, 21 U.S.C. § 822(a)(2).
 Persons registered with the Attorney General are authorized to possess, manufacture, distribute, or dispense controlled substances to the extent authorized by their registration.
 See, 21 U.S.C. § 822 (b).
 Physicians licensed by a state and registered with the Attorney General are “practitioners” and, as such, they are authorized to prescribe and dispense controlled substances (see, 21 U.S.C. § 829(a)&(b)) in “the course of [their] professional practice.”
 See, 21 U.S.C. § 802(21); see also, United States v.
 Moore, 423 U.S. 122, 140 (1975).

 It is important that your attorney be familiar with these basic concepts.
 If you are a physician, pharmacist, or prescribing nurse facing a criminal investigation or prosecution involving prescription drug crimes, this discussion should sound familiar to you.
 If you would like to discuss these concepts further, call 503.274.4048, to learn more about my practice.